Explore Programs & Events

 As a tribute to local pioneer artist Lulie Crawford, the Tread of Pioneers Museum shares the story of Lulie and her pioneering family, followed by watercolor instruction with professional artist Dona Steele of the Steamboat Art Museum.
 Then program participants paint their own wildflower watercolor masterpieces, just like Lulie!

-The program is free and takes place at the Yampa River Botanic Park.
-Participants should meet at the large umbrella in the center of the park.
+This program is free and takes place at the Yampa River Botanic Park.
+Participants should meet at the large umbrella in the center of the Park.
 All painting supplies are provided by the museum, and reservations are not required.
-Ages six and up with a caregiver onsite.
-No reservations required.
+For ages six and up with a caregiver onsite.

 Fairy Garden House Contest

-Each spring, children create fairy garden houses from all-natural materials to be entered into a contest and placed in the Fairy Garden for the season.
-Judging takes place immediately following the first Stories in the Garden of the season.
+Each spring, children create fairy garden houses from all-natural materials to be entered into a contest and placed in Fairy Garden Village for the season.
+Judging takes place immediately following the first Stories in the Garden.
+Contest rules, guidelines, and the submission form can be found on the event listing, here.

 Entertainment